 My name is Lisa and I am a fully recognised Doula UK birth doula and trained with Developing Doulas.
-I am a co-chairperson of the Calderdale & Huddersfield Maternity Services Liaison Commitee and have undertaken various study days with notable figures in the birth and parenting world such as Michel Odent, Patrick Houser, Naomi Stadlen and Oliver James.
-I am part of the Developing Doulas training team, assessing assignments of newly trained doulas across the UK and holds an enhanced CRB certificate.
+I sat for 2 years as a founding co-chairperson of ‘Your MSLC‘ – the Calderdale & Huddersfield Maternity Services Liaison Commitee and have undertaken various study days with notable figures in the birth and parenting world such as Michel Odent, Patrick Houser, Naomi Stadlen and Oliver James.
+I am part of the Developing Doulas training team, assessing assignments of newly trained doulas across the UK and hold an enhanced UK Disclosure & Barring Certificate.

 I became a doula to care for and support women and their partners and family members at one of the most vulnerable times in their lives.
 I want to help women make informed choices and understand that they have the right to make decisions about their body and their baby.
 I believe birth is a sacred and deeply spiritual event and my aim is to help women look forward to their birth and labour, relishing their whole experience from start to finish.

 Having had 3 children, 3 different experiences in 3 different settings (hospital induction, Birth Centre and home births) I have a broad range of personal experience.
 I know the emotions involved when you go past your due date and are induced.
 I understand how that feels physically and emotionally.
 I have had an assisted birth, an epidural and used pethadine and entinox.
 I have also used a birth pool, ‘Hypnobirthing’ and aromatherapy during labour.
 I know what it is to reflect on your birth and feel negatively about it.
 I know how it feels to be determined to have a different experience the next time and how it feels to doubt you can really achieve it.
 I want women to experience the overwhelming feelings of validation and empowerment that come with achieving the birth and labour you thought you could only dream of.